aionescu/dynasty/README.md

 Dynasty is an interpreted, dynamically-typed, lazily evaluated, purely functional programming language.

+*:construction: Dynasty is still very early in development.
+Expect things to change and/or break often. :construction:*

 ## Examples

-You can find some test Dynasty programs in the [Examples](Examples) folder.
+You can find some test programs in the [Examples](Examples) folder.

-The biggest one is a [Brainfuck interpreter](Examples/bf.dy).
+The most interesting one is the [Brainfuck interpreter](Examples/bf.dy).

+## Missing features

+Some major features are not yet implemented:

+* Whitespace-sensitive parsing
+* Module system & import mechanism
+* REPL

 ## Building & running